153 – Melrose Falls

 Solitude – 8

-GPS Info: LAT 35.2203 LONG -82.2988
+GPS Info: LAT 35.22031 LONG -82.29875

-Last updated – 09-24-2016
+Last visited – 04/15/2026

 Home Alphabetical Listing Numerical Listing Location Listing Saluda Page

-Melrose Falls is a 70-80 foot high waterfall near Saluda.
-The waterfall is on Big Fall Creek not too far upstream from where the creek empties into the Pacolet River.
-The hike to the falls isn’t too bad for the most part but the trail down to the cliff viewing area is a little on the steep side and the rock face viewing area requires caution.
-The area is big enough to move around but the drop is for sure deadly.
-You can get to the base of the falls but it was a lot of work and the view wasn’t that great.
+Melrose Falls is one of four on this stretch of Big Fall Creek, with two above and two below the railroad tracks.
+Melrose Falls is not too far upstream from where the creek empties into the North Pacolet River.
+The hike to the falls isn’t too bad, and the trail was in decent shape, although a sign at the trailhead warns that the trail is not maintained.
+The trail down to the cliff viewing area is steep and the rock face viewing area requires caution.
+The rocky area is big enough to move around some, but the drop is vertical and for sure deadly.
+You can access the base, but it’s steep as crap, and the view wasn’t that great.

 dsc_11886a